populse/mia_processes/docs/source/documentation/preprocess/spm/Realign.rst

 **Inputs parameters:**

 - *in_files <=> data* [#label]_
-    A list of items which are an existing, uncompressed file (valid extensions: [.img, .nii, .hdr]).
+    'The images to realign (a list of items which are an existing, uncompressed file (valid extensions: [.img, .nii, .hdr]).

     ::